whois-api-llc/whois_database_download_support/README.md

 for clients using WHOIS data feeds to obtain bulk WHOIS data or to set up a WHOIS database.

-The contents of the subdirectories are:
+The contents of the subdirectories and files are:

+UsingScriptsOnWindows10.pdf    : a brief blog describing how to use
+			       	 all features of all our tools on
+				 Windows 10 systems.

 whoisxmlapi_bash_csv_to_mysqldb: bash scripts to create and maintain
 				 WHOIS databases in MySQL